 Dan has been featured in Information Security Magazine, and also enjoys giving presentations, sitting on discussion panels, and mentoring the next generation of Information & Cybersecurity professionals and is involved with several major conferences, and has given presentations at Cloud Security Alliance, RSA, Defcon, Blackhat, InfoSec World and other conferences.
 He also is an active member of several mentoring communities for those wishing to advance their InfoSec career.

-Information Security and technology is not just his career, but also his passion.
-He has the ability to not only lead and manages highly technically skilled teams, interface with executive, and also keeps his own technical skills honed to a razors edge.
-This is evident that even outside of work Dan has got a 42U server rack running multiple different OS distributions running on a small (96 core) open stack cloud, personal instances of both Azure and AWS Cloud, as well as several virtual reality headsets and other advanced technologies that help to keep his skills up to date on the rapidly changing technological world we live in.
+In addition to his business and leadership skills the technical hands-on aspects of information Security and technology will always be Dan's passion.
+He keeps his own technical skills honed to a razors edge.
+This is evident that even outside of work Dan has got a 42U server rack running multiple different OS distributions running on a small (96 core) ProxMox and Kubernetes clusters, personal instances of both Azure and AWS Cloud, as well as several virtual reality headsets and other advanced technologies that he is using to continuously keep his skills up to date on the rapidly changing technological world we live in.

 Lastly Dan is an avid reader, plays soccer, loves the outdoors, volunteers in his community and teaches robotics to high school students as part of the US FIRST Robotics program.